csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 ;example by joachim heintz
 ~~~

-The same phenomenon takes places in film and video too.
+The same phenomenon happens in film and video, too.
 You may recall
-having seen wagon wheels apparently turn at the wrong speed in old
+having seen wagon wheels apparently turn in the wrong direction in old
 Westerns.
 Let us say for example that a camera is taking 30 frames per
 second of a wheel moving.
 In one example, if the wheel is completing one
 rotation in exactly 1/30th of a second, then every picture looks the